You are listening to the Sean Hannity Radio Show Podcast.

 Everyone's upset I'm not tweeting.

-No, I didn't go off.
+No, I didn't go off into the woods.

 I heard a vicious rumor about you in the woods.

-So I haven't been tweeting, and people think I'm like, I've been busy.
+So I haven't been tweeting, and people think, I'm like, I've been busy.

-I'm I'm trying to do a lot of good work, which is the focus of my monologue here.
+I'm trying to do a lot of good work, which is the focus of my monologue here, if I can get to this.

-Um, so we're with healthcare.
+All right, so we're with healthcare.

 We're watching the agenda.